fradosolis/cv-solis/content/authors/admin/_index.md

 I began my engineering path in Peru, where I trained as a Mechanical Engineer at the Universidad Nacional de San Agustín de Arequipa (UNSA), graduating with an outstanding academic ranking that laid a strong foundation for my technical expertise.
 From the start, I was drawn to projects that combined complex operational challenges with the need for practical, reliable engineering solutions.

 My professional journey has taken me through high-impact industrial and mining projects for globally recognised companies such as Freeport-McMoRan, Chinalco Mining Corporation, Southern Copper Corporation, and Anglo American.
 In these roles, I translated operational requirements into engineered solutions across material-handling systems, structural frameworks, and industrial infrastructure.
 This experience strengthened my skills in advanced FEM/DEM simulation, detailed design, and multidisciplinary coordination, always emphasizing safety, constructability, and efficiency.

-I have led mechanical and structural design tasks, developed engineering calculations, and optimized material-handling systems through advanced modeling and analysis.
-My work also includes technical reviews, field support, and coordination to ensure compliance with standards, schedules, and multidisciplinary requirements.
-I consistently collaborate with clients, supervisors, and contractors to resolve technical issues, validate specifications, and enhance system performance.
-My approach is based on continuous improvement, clear communication, and well-reasoned decision-making.

 I specialize in: